 “You asked me lots of things ever since I met you.
 So what’s the ‘something’ that you want me to remember?”

 “We were in the garage in your mom’s house.
 I asked you if you had a bike.
 You said no. I said I could get you one.”

 “Okay, I remember.
 I also said my mom wouldn’t get me a bike because they were too expensive.
 And I said that’s why I’d never learned how to ride a bike.”

 “There’s a big bike store on California Boulevard.
 If you buy your bike from them, they have free classes to teach you how to ride.
-We’re having your mother’s memorial service on Saturday.
-Let’s go to the bike store and take a look on Sunday.
-That way I can buy you a shiny new bike as one of your Christmas presents.
+Your mother’s memorial service is on Saturday.
+So, let’s go to the bike store on Sunday and take a look at what their bikes look like.
+That way, I can buy you a shiny new bike as one of your Christmas presents — an early Christmas present.
 How’s that sound?”

 “Okay, you’ve convinced me.”
 Adam let out a moan.
 “You know, it means more homework, learning to ride a bike and all of the things about where you can ride and rules about signals and so on.
 I’ll have to reserve time to do that.
 At least, there won’t be any tests.”